a1300/asch-docs/5_minutes/developer-guide_en.md

 ### Assets

 The main currency is XAS (which has a precision of 8).
-Furthermore it is possible to
+Furthermore it is possible to issue own assets.

+With your own account you have a balance, not only of XAS but also of other currencies.

 ## DApp Concepts

+### DApp Refuel

+### DApp Withdrawal